LouisPlt/HSBC_VOCAL_ASSISTANT/README.md

 7. You are now able to start testing your sample skill!
 You should be able to go to the [Echo webpage](http://echo.amazon.com/#skills) and see your skill enabled.
 8. In order to test it, try to say some of the Sample Utterances from the Examples section below.
 9. Your skill is now saved and once you are finished testing you can continue to publish your skill.
+10. In order to used account linking feature you have to go back to the skill configuration tab and Select "Yes" to the Account Linkin checkboxes.
+11. Then you have to fill the Authorization URL field with this url : https://hsbc-node-portal.herokuapp.com/login
+12. The client Id we are using is "hsbc-pfe".
+13. The Authorization Grant Type is Implicit Grant.
+14. You have to specify a Privacy Policy URL which is "https://hsbc-node-portal.herokuapp.com" for now (it's not a real privacy policy url because it's not necessary for a POC).

 ## Examples
 ### Public question:

-    User: "Alexa, ask my bank where is the nearsest agency ?"
+    User: "Alexa, ask my bank where is the nearsest agency?"
-    Alexa: "There is ona at..."
+    Alexa: "There is one agency at..."

 ### Private question with authentification
-    User: "Alexa, ask my bank who is my bank advisor"
+    User: "Alexa, ask my bank who is my bank advisor?"
     Alexa: "You need to login first.
-What's your login?"
+What's your password?"
-    User: "My login is [login]"
+    User: "[Password]"
     Alexa: "Welcome [user's name].
-What is your password"
-    User: "[Password]"
-    Alexa: "Your advisor is [advisor's name]"
+Your bank advisor is ..."